-implementation of the Data Encryption Standard, FIPS PUB 46-3, 25 th October 1999 a .
-Dependencies: (FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes or FCS_CKM.1 Cryptographic key generation) FCS_CKM.4 Cryptographic key destruction Note on TDES TDES Crytographic operation based on a hardware dedicated part of the TOE and is applicable to all versions of the TOE a E-D-E =The simplest variant of TDES operates as follows: DES(k3;DES(k2;DES(k1;M))), where M is the message block to be encrypted and k1, k2, and k3 are DES keys.
+&lt;sup>a E-D-E =The simplest variant of TDES operates as follows: DES(k3;DES(k2;DES(k1;M))), where M is the message block to be encrypted and k1, k2, and k3 are DES keys.
 This variant is commonly known as EEE because all three DES operations are encryptions.
 In order to simplify interoperability between DES and TDES the middle step is usually replaced with decryption (EDE mode): DES(k3;DES - 1(k2;DES(k1;M))) and so a single DES encryption with key k can be represented as TDES-EDE with k1 = k2 = k3 = k.
 The choice of decryption for the middle step does not affect the security of the algorithm.

+FCS\COP.1/AES Cryptographic operation

-FCS_COP.1/SHA-1 Cryptographic operation Hierarchical to: No other components.
-FCS_COP.1.1 The TSF shall perform data signing in accordance with a specified cryptographic algorithm: SHA-1 and cryptographic key sizes: no cryptographic key size that meet the following: Secure Hash Standard, FIPS 180-2, 2002 August 1.
-Dependencies: (FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes or FCS_CKM.1 Cryptographic key generation) FCS_CKM.4 Cryptographic key destruction Note on SHA-1 SHA-1 Crytographic operation is only applicable to versions of the TOE including the following Inside Toolboxes: 00.03.10.xx, 00.03.11.xx, 00.03.12.xx
+- FCS\COP.1.1 The TSF shall perform hardware AES encryption and decryption in accordance with a specified cryptographic algorithm: Advanced Encryption Standard (AES) and cryptographic key sizes: 128-bit, 192-bit and 256-bit cryptographic key sizes that meet the following FIPS 197 November 26, 2001. - Dependencies: (FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes or FCS\CKM.1 Cryptographic key generation) FCS\CKM.4 Cryptographic key destruction - Note on AESAES Cryptographic operation based on a hardware dedicated part of the TOE and is applicable to all versions of the TOE

-FCS\COP.1/SHA-224 Cryptographic operation
+FCS\COP.1/SHA-1 Cryptographic operation

-- Hierarchical to: No other components. - FCS\COP.1.1 The TSF shall perform data signing in accordance with a specified cryptographic algorithm: SHA-224 and cryptographic key sizes: no cryptographic key size that meet the following: Secure Hash Standard, FIPS 180-2, 2002 August 1. - Dependencies: (FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes or FCS\CKM.1 Cryptographic key generation) FCS\CKM.4 Cryptographic key destruction - Note on SHA-224SHA-224 Crytographic operation is only applicable to versions of the TOE including the following Inside Toolboxes: 00.03.10.xx, 00.03.11.xx, 00.03.12.xx
+- Hierarchical to: No other components. - FCS\COP.1.1 The TSF shall perform data signing in accordance with a specified cryptographic algorithm: SHA-1 and cryptographic key sizes: no cryptographic key size that meet the following: Secure Hash Standard, FIPS 180-2, 2002 August 1. - Dependencies: (FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes or FCS\CKM.1 Cryptographic key generation) FCS\CKM.4 Cryptographic key destruction - Note on SHA-1SHA-1 Cryptographic operation is only applicable to versions of the TOE including the following Inside Toolboxes: 00.03.20.xx, 00.03.21.xx, 00.03.22.xx